Silicone mould for a Cire Perdue foundry Model

 Often, because of the complexity or intricacy of the form, I need to cut my original sculpture and mould some of its 'part' separately.

-Wax Casting and finishing of the Foundry Model
+Wax Casting, correcting and refining the Foundry Model

 The refining of the model can take up to 3 to 4 weeks, depending of the complexity involved.